 Irish Company Director

-Companies registered in Ireland require a minimum of one individual aged 18 or over to act in the capacity of company director, corporate directors are not allowed.
+Companies registered in Ireland require a minimum of one individual aged 18 or over to act in the capacity of company director.

 At least one of the directors be resident in the EU.